krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

     relying on probabilistic assumptions—a major breakthrough.
 Its theory and applications to queueing systems are detailed in [@eltaha1999].

-    Although these techniques were always applicable beyond queueing theory, development remained largely within adjacent domains.
+    Although these techniques were always applicable beyond stochastic process theory, development remained largely within queueing theory adjacent domains.

     Presence calculus makes this separation explicit.
-It begins with measure theory and develops sample path tools for _observable_ signals.
-This situates it firmly within operational analysis [@kim2013,@denning1977] as both a practical modeling and measurement substrate—where sample path reasoning arises naturally.
+It begins with measure theory and develops sample path tools for _observable_ signals in a general domain.
+It relies on established results from both areas to justify the correctness of its claims.
+This situates it firmly within operational analysis [@kim2013,@denning1977] as both a practical modeling and measurement substrate where sample path reasoning arises naturally.

-    Crucially, like sample path analysis, it is a _deterministic_ paradigm, that is applicable to both stochastic and non-stochastic systems.
+    Crucially, like sample path analysis, it is a _deterministic_ paradigm, but one that is applicable to both stochastic and non-stochastic systems.

-On its own, the Presence Calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.
+On its own, the calculus provides a precisely defined set of modeling and computational primitives (shown in [@fig:key-concepts]) for analyzing the history and evolution of time-varying signal systems—structures about which we can make mathematically provable claims.